 - Note that weapons and armor should be selected from the Epic Path rules, not the d20pfsrd.
 There are also a few pieces of equipment listed which are unique to Epic Path which may interest a starting character, such as a portable fire or a waterstone.

 Determine Armor Class Values

 Determine your character's Armor Class.
 At character creation, this step is fairly straightforward, but as you accumulate magic items, it can grow more complex to keep track of which bonus affects which type of armor class.
 All of the different bonus types which affect armor class are listed below for your reference.

 - Your Armor Class (AC) represents how hard it is for opponents to land a solid, damaging blow on you.
 A to-hit roll made against you that is equal to or greater than your armor class is treated as a hit.

-10 + Armor bonus + Dexterity modifier + Natural Armor bonus + Shield bonus + Size Modifier + other modifiers (Armor Enhancement bonus + Deflection bonus + Dodge bonus + Martial bonus + Natural Armor Enhancement bonus + Shield Enhancement bonus)
+10 + Armor bonus + Dexterity modifier + Natural Armor bonus + Shield bonus + Size Modifier + other modifiers (Armor Enhancement bonus + Shield Enhancement bonus + Dodge bonus + Martial bonus + Natural Armor Enhancement bonus)

 - Max Dex Bonus: Most armor limits the maximum amount of your Dexterity bonus that you can apply to your AC (see Table: Armor and Shields).
 If your dexterity modifier is greater than the max dex value for your armor or shield, you may only add up to the maximum value listed for your armor to your armor class.